Adho-Code/News-Highlights/README.md

 ## Application requirements

-* 1.Ensure you have Python3.6 installed in your `computer`. you can download it by running this command
+* 1.Ensure you have Python3.6 installed in your computer. you can download it by running this command

-$ sudo apt-get update sudo apt-get install python3.6.
+`$ sudo apt-get update sudo apt-get install python3.6.`

-* 2.Ensure you have PiP installed in your `computer`, you can download it by running this command:
+* 2.Ensure you have PiP installed in your computer, you can download it by running this command:

-$ python get-pip.py
+`$ python get-pip.py`

-* 3.Ensure you have PiP flask-script installed in your `computer`, you can download it by running this command:
+* 3.Ensure you have PiP flask-script installed in your computer, you can download it by running this command:

-$ pip install flask-script
+`$ pip install flask-script`

 ## Project setup instruction/installations